rejetto/hfs/README.md

       - ip: 192.168.0.90
     ```
 - `plugins_config` this is a generic place where you can find/put configuration for each plugin, at least those that need configuration.
+- `custom_header` provide HTML code to be put at the top of your Frontend.
+Default is none.
+- `localhost_admin` should Admin be accessed without credentials when on localhost.
+Default is true.
+- `proxies` number of proxies between server and clients to be trusted about providing clients' IP addresses.
+Default is 0.

 ## Virtual File System (VFS)